Fall 2017 Upper Division Recording Arts Application Instructions

 What happens if I am not accepted?

-Students may choose to apply again the following year.
+Students who are not accepted may choose to apply again the following year.
 Students are allowed to apply one additional time.
-However, there is no preference given to these students nor is there a guarantee that they will be accepted.
+There is no preference given to students who reapply, nor is there a guarantee that they will be accepted.